Chenfeng51/go_shortener/README.md

    2. You can use a capturing group to represent the variable part in the long url.
    3. If you are not familar with capturing group, you can use {*} to represent the variable part.

+## Example

-NOTE: There is a default rules already defined which based on a go link rule:
+There is a default rules already defined which based on a go link rule:
 *  Link:   `go/week`
 *  Destination url:  `https://calendar.google.com/calendar/u/0/r/week/{*}/{*}/{*}`

+When you copy a url like `https://calendar.google.com/calendar/u/0/r/week/2022/7/31`, it will be rewritten to  `http://go/week/2022/7/31`.